-London Met research staff co-author report on regulation of labour market intermediaries
+London Met research staff have co-authored a report on the regulation of labour market intermediaries and the role of social partners in preventing trafficking of labour.

 The School of Social Sciences research staff have co-authored a report about the regulation of labour market intermediaries and the role of social partners in preventing trafficking of labour.